 Nearly 20 years ago, Akron General took its first step down a previously untraveled road.
 The organization believed that the future of medicine would shift from a sick-care, inpatient environment to a more comprehensive model structured around prevention, wellness and the delivery of outpatient services.
 With that first step, Akron General constructed its first Health & Wellness Center.

 Since then, Akron General has offered innovative outpatient services through its Health & Wellness Center model, which incorporates integrated outpatient clinical care, prevention and rehabilitation.
-At the three Health & Wellness Centers, patients have access to 24-hour, free-standing emergency rooms, radiology, cardiac and pulmonary testing, intensive outpatient psychiatry, lab services, physical and occupational therapy, sports medicine, a wide variety of primary and specialty care physicians, as well as a sleep center and the Ambulatory Surgery Center at Health & Wellness – West.
+At the three Health & Wellness Centers, patients have access to 24-hour, free-standing emergency rooms, radiology, cardiac and pulmonary testing, intensive outpatient psychiatry, lab services, physical and occupational therapy, sports medicine, a wide variety of primary and specialty care physicians, as well as a sleep center and the Ambulatory Surgery Center at Health & Wellness, Bath.

 “Our goal has always been to shift the business model from reactive sick care to preventive well care.
 We’ve layered prevention with healthcare delivery outside of the hospital.
 We’re delivering integrated outpatient care that has kept our patients out of the hospital, treated their acute needs and helped them return to a state of wellness after injury or illness – these Centers represent the true continuum of care,” said Akron General President & CEO Thomas “Tim” Stover, MD, MBA.

 Additionally, the Centers are home to LifeStyles, Akron General’s award-winning, medically supervised fitness program, as well as a wide range of wellness services, including nutritional counseling.
-Since 1999, Akron General LifeStyles at our Health & Wellness Centers close to Akron, Ohio has been named as Club Industry magazine's number-one hospital-owned fitness center in the country and has received countless other national, regional and local awards.
+Since 1999, Akron General LifeStyles at our Health & Wellness Centers has been named as Club Industry magazine's number-one hospital-owned fitness center in the country and has received countless other national, regional and local awards.

 The LifeStyles model drives change in biometric measures and incorporates medical oversight right on the fitness floor.
 Rehabilitation for cardiac and physical therapy patients is done side-by-side with members who are exercising to stay well, as well as those who may have already graduated from rehabilitation.